MuntashirAkon/libadb-android/README.md

 }
 ```

-Then, you can simply connect to ADB by invoking `AdbConnectionManager.getInstance().connect(host, port)`.
+Then, you can simply connect to ADB daemon by invoking `AdbConnectionManager.getInstance().connect(host, port)`.

 ### Wireless Debugging
 Internally, ADB over TCP and Wireless Debugging are very similar except Wireless Debugging requires an extra step of